 I attended a couple of the early-season Pro races and they were fun to watch, but it was difficult just being a spectator when I really wanted to be part of it.

-The phone call that changed everything for my Canadian Pro Series hopes
+The phone call that changed my Canadian Pro Series hopes

 I’m playing about on a guitar one sunny Saturday morning in July when I get a call from Roberto Dionisi, the Montreal-based Canadian DAP kart dealer.
 It was his team that won the International Pro Series title in 1978 with Fabrizio Patuelli in the driver’s seat.